Holmer-O/data-pagination-and-filtering/README.md

 # Treehouse FSJS Techdegree: project 2 - Data Pagination and Filtering
-This ia a page that displays a list of students, nine on each page.
-With a pagination functionality and a filter functionality through a simple search box.
+This is a page that displays a list of students, nine on each page, with pagination.
+There is also a filter functionality through a simple search box.